httpwg/http-extensions/CONTRIBUTING.md

 * **Editorial** issues can be dealt with by the editor(s) without consensus or notification.
 Typically, any discussion will take place on the issue itself.

-Consensus for the resolution of a design issue can be established in a few different ways:

-* Through discussion on the mailing list.
-Once a resolution is found, it will be recorded in the issue.

-* Through discussion on the issues list.
-Once a resolution is found, it will be confirmed on the mailing list before consensus is declared.
+The `open` design issues in the issues list are those that we are currently or plan to discuss.
+When a design issue is `closed`, it implies that the issue's proposed resolution is reflected in the drafts.

-The editors can also propose resolutions for the group's consideration by incorporating them into the draft(s); when doing so, the issue should not be closed until consensus is declared.
+The editors can also propose resolutions to design issues for the group's consideration by incorporating them into the draft(s).
+When they do so, the issue will be closed and flagged with the `proposal` label.

-Issues that have consensus will be labelled as `editor-ready`.
-After the editor has incorporated a resolution into the specification, the issue can be closed.

 When a new draft is published, the design issues that have been closed since the last draft will be highlighted on the mailing list, to aid reviewers.
-If substantive new information is brought to our attention, issues can be reopened by the Chairs.
+If new information (in the judgement of the Chairs) about a decision comes to light, or there is an objection to a proposed resolution flagged with `proposal`, the issue will be reopened by the Chairs.

 ## Pull Requests